STRTSNM/linux-quick-setup/README.md

 ![alt text](https://raw.githubusercontent.com/STRTSNM/linux-quick-setup/main/ss.png)

-This script will quickly set up your linux machine for ease of use.
+This script will quickly set up your linux machine to make it visually pleasing.

-(The wallpapaer is not mine.)
+(I don't own the wallpaper.)